pydantic/logfire/docs/integrations/pydantic.md

 ## Model configuration

-If you want more granular control over the plugin, you can use the the [`plugin_settings`][pydantic.config.ConfigDict.plugin_settings] class parameter in your Pydantic models.
+If you want more granular control over the plugin, you can use the [`plugin_settings`][pydantic.config.ConfigDict.plugin_settings] class parameter in your Pydantic models.

 ```py